alf-tool/alf-core/doc/gh-pages/overview/index.md

 ### How to install?

-Alf requires Ruby.
+Alf requires an installation of the [Ruby](http://ruby-lang.org/) programming language.
 We strongly recommend using ruby 1.9.2.
-Then,
+If you are under windows or if you are familiar with Java, have a look at [JRuby](http://www.jruby.org/), it's simple to install and easy to use.

+Then, the `gem` command is bundled with your Ruby installation and allows automatically installing alf and its dependencies:

     [sudo] gem install alf [fastercsv] [sequel] [sqlite3 pg ...]